BobBuildTool/bob/doc/manual/configuration.rst

 shared libraries needed during runtime and a ``-dev`` packet that has the header files and other needed files to link with this library.

+Bob does not support multiple or nested multiPackages in a single recipe, yet.

 .. _configuration-recipes-privateenv:

 privateEnvironment